 Bongos, a Caribbean-Cuban inspired café across from Green Lake on Aurora, has transformed a former gas station into a little island getaway, complete with tables on a sand floor and sand toys for little diggers to burn energy while you dig into The Desi, a plate of citrus-braised pork with mango slaw.
 Beach umbrellas and more tables will be added this summer, all first-come, first-served.
 Try the not-spicy pollo Havana; don’t miss the various spins on plantain chips or yucca fries.
 Easy parking at the south end of the café.

-Happy-kid tip: For kids, order a half portion of any sandwich or plate for $5.99, including apple juice or soda.
+Happy-kid tip: For kids, order a half portion of any sandwich or plate which includes a drink

 Happy-kid tip: Rent double kayaks on-site at the paddle club.